piersy/debian-setup-steps/README.md

 ## Installing GRUB

-When I tried to install grub it failed
+When I tried to install grub it failed to install on a fully encrypted disk.
-We need to create a boot partition ext4 unencrypted at '/boot' and then use the rest of the space as physical drive for encryption.
-Inside which we can configure as many partitions as we want using lvm.

-> Configure encrypted volumes

-At this point the partitions will be written to the disk, takes a while.

-> Configure the Logical Volume Manager

-Note: Despite complaining that certain firmware files could not be found, my newtwork card did actually work, so sometimes it's just worth pressing on to see if stuff works.
+The workaround is to drop to the terminal ALT+F2 and edit /target/etc/default/grub to add the line `GRUB_ENABLE_CRYPTODISK=y`
+And then retry the grub install

 -----

-In fact I did install grub by dropping to the terminal ALT+F2 and editing /target/etc/default/grub to add the line `GRUB_ENABLE_CRYPTODISK=y`
-And then retrying the grub install

 ## Installing Software